pleimer/sg-core-refactor/docs/developer/developing-plugins.md

 ```
 ---

 A plugin's Run() function should also listen for close signals on the context and exit when it is received.
-Additionally, if a critical error occurs, the plugin should pass `true` to the last function argument.
+Additionally, if a critical error occurs, the plugin should pass `true` to the boolean channel.
 This will signal the sg-core to perform a clean exit.

 ```go
 func (t *TCP) Run(ctx context.Context, wg *sync.WaitGroup, w transport.WriteFn, done chan bool) transport.Transport {